 Please recall an earlier mention in this post to a second device developed by Emporia.
 We now address that device as promised!

 To turn a phrase, you can’t manage what you don’t measure.
-Emporia believes it has designed and built the best home energy monitor — ultimately to meet ALL markets.
-So forge into the energy transition with Emporia by purchasing your Vue now.
+Emporia believes it has designed and built the best home energy monitor — at a price point to encourage use by all!
+Further, Emporia also has designs to open its platform for data delivery in ALL markets.
+So, forge into the energy transition with Emporia by purchasing your Vue now.
 We look forward to the journey together!